 Kent Park

-The neighbourhood of Kent Park can be found in the city of Montréal, Quebec, which is located in the Greater Montreal metropolitan area.
+Kent Park is a neighbourhood within Montréal, Quebec, which is located in the Greater Montreal metropolitan area.

 Transportation